-In compliance with the Clery Act and Title IX, MSM will, upon written request, disclose to the complainant of a crime of violence, or a non-forcible sex offense, the results of any disciplinary hearing conducted by the school against a student or employee who is the alleged perpetrator of the crime or offense.
+In compliance with the Clery Act and Title IX, MSM will disclose to the complainant of an alleged crime of violence or a non-forcible sex offense ("crime or offense"), the results of any disciplinary hearing conducted by the school against a student or employee who is the alleged perpetrator of the crime or offense.
 If the alleged victim is deceased as a result of the crime or offense, MSM will provide the results of the disciplinary hearing to the victim's next of kin, if so requested.